OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Chocalate Factory/writeup.md

   <img width="940" height="150" alt="image" src="https://github.com/user-attachments/assets/81094fb6-5587-45bf-ac31-fb185dad30ea" />
 </p>

-Using python3 we run the root.py script and it asked for key which we found in:
+Using python3 we run the root.py script and it asked for key which we found in :

   <img width="940" height="765" alt="image" src="https://github.com/user-attachments/assets/1779cce9-36ee-45e8-8252-a0a2bcd54570" />